Flubbex/commander-starter-kit/README.md

 # commander-starter-kit
-Starting kit for Commander.js applications
+Starting kit for Commander.js CLI's

 ## Usage
 Creating a new command: